“The most important human service that government can provide is to make sure that our nation remains free and independent.”

 The Eagle Trust Fund is an important part of Phyllis Schlafly’s legacy.
 The ETF, from their operations center in Alton, Illinois, have been the publishers of the Phyllis Schlafly Report since its inception in 1967.
 The Eagle Trust Fund relies on a team of dedicated staff members who work tirelessly to carry on the work of Phyllis Schlafly.

 John Schlafly is the oldest son of Phyllis Schlafly.
 He has stood by her side and been an important part of her work for many years.
+John graduated with honors from the University of Miami School of Law and earned a post-graduate degree in tax law from Washington University in St. Louis, where he had previously received a bachelor's degree in electrical engineering.
+Following ten years in the private practice of law in Illinois, he has worked with Eagle Forum as a lawyer, editor, and financial officer.
 He currently serves as the editor of the Phyllis Schlafly Report.

 JoAnn Jouett is a third-generation Eagle, working with the database in Alton, Illinois at the same job her mother, Mary Ann Schmitzer performed for 40 years.
 Her grandmother, Margaret Gaul, was Phyllis’s first assistant in her home office in Alton in the 1960s.
 JoAnn has known Phyllis almost her entire life, and spent the summers of her childhood playing with Phyllis’s children while their mothers worked.
 She was perhaps the youngest volunteer to have worked at the Alton office, spending many hours stuffing Phyllis’s first books (the original A Choice Not an Echo, The Gravediggers, and Strike from Space) into bags for mailing and sitting at long tables with other volunteers stuffing the Phyllis Schlafly Report for mailing as well.
 JoAnn is pictured with Phyllis at her birthday party in August 2016.